carolus4/carolus4.github.io/_posts/2024-11-03-genai-capturing-new-york-moments.md

 ![good result of a pedestrian](/images/genai-nyc-kling-walker.png)

 ## Animation {#animation}
 Lip sync was actually the least creative.
 It feels like animation will either mostly succeed, or very obviously fail.
+In this case, Runway mostly succeeded.
 (3)

 <div class="video-container">
   <video controls>